-Getting snapped at by the smug Peter Meade, Chair of the Conservancy’s Board, was the highlight of my night at the Greenway’s Annual Meeting held downtown on Tuesday, September 1st.
-In the public comment period, I summarized my comments on their proposed improvement and development protocols, imploring the Conservancy to incorporate basic conflict of interest language in their guidelines to stop a slippery slope that has already raised ire in the community.
+In the public comment period of the September 1st Annual Meeting of the Greenway Conservancy, I summarized my comments on their proposed improvement and development protocols, imploring the Conservancy to incorporate basic conflict of interest language in their guidelines to stop a slippery slope that has already raised ire in the community.
 As a private organization, the Conservancy has a financial need to generate revenue.
 Developers and interested parties are more than happy to “donate” in exchange for Conservancy support.
 This creates a significant incentive for the Conservancy to favor projects that help their budget rather than the Greenway parks or the public interest.

 The most contentious exchange at the meeting was about the Conservancy’s cozy relationship with the Chiofaro Company, the developer that has proposed an oversized two tower development at the Harbor Garage site.
 (See “What is the Quid Pro Quo between the Conservancy and Chiofaro?”).
-Mr. Meade sees no problem with the Conservancy’s renting out the Greenway’s public parks to a developer for a promotional event designed to gain public support with flyers, t-shirts, live music, stages and free food.
+Chair Mr. Meade has previously made it clear he sees no problem with the Conservancy’s renting out the Greenway’s public parks to a developer for a promotional event designed to gain public support with flyers, t-shirts, live music, stages and free food.
 This event on the Wharf District parks was held in mid-July during the public comment period for the project.

 How could the Conservancy say no?
 After all, Chiofaro is a huge contributor to the Conservancy’s stretched budget, mostly through his gift of free office space since their inception that is valued at over $400,000 per year.
 Is this how the Conservancy is going to “independently” review development proposals along the Greenway?
 Obviously, Mr. Meade and I went to different ethics classes.

 Besides Chiofaro’s towers, perhaps Mr. Meade is concerned about the Raymond Company, a large client of his PR firm.
 He works as managing director for Rasky Baerlein Strategic Communications, the PR firm for the Raymond Company’s Government Center Garage redevelopment, another Greenway abutter.
 (See the Boston Herald’s “Shadows over Greenway, Conservancy chairman works for builder’s PR firm.”)
-There is also speculation that the Conservancy is receiving some type of contribution from the developer of the Dainty Dot building in the Leather District.
-The list goes on.
+There are also news reports that the Conservancy is receiving some type of contribution from the developer of the Dainty Dot building in the Leather District.

 The Conservancy was further perplexed by my request that their protocols encourage projects that enhance “free and public use” of the parks rather than their stated goal of enhancing “event capacity.”
 Regular readers will remember the debate on event guidelines earlier in the summer.
 While there were some modest improvements in that document toward public use, the guidelines still read like a brochure for event planners so the Conservancy can generate revenue by renting the parks through unlimited large-scale, sponsored events.
 (See “Greenway Conservancy Revises Park Guidelines; Little Improvement for Public” and the Boston Herald’s “Rent-A-Park Plan“.)